PetLabCo Logo

 2. Food Intolerances or Allergies

-Sensitivities to some common ingredients in dog food, such as beef, dairy, chicken, and wheat, may result in digestive upset, increased bowel movements, and soft dog poop.
-However, soft stools might not be the only sign of an underlying food allergy in your four-legged companion.
+Sensitivities to some common ingredients in dog food, such asbeef,dairy,chicken, wheat, or other proteins may result in digestive upset, increased bowel movements, and loose stools.

-Other signs to watch for include persistent itching, licking, or chewing on different areas of their body; secondary skin or ear infections; and other gastrointestinal signs like vomiting or excessive gas.
+Other signs to watch for include persistent itching, licking, or chewing on different areas of their body; secondary skin or ear infections; and other gastrointestinal signs like vomiting, excessive gas, or other symptoms such as bloating, urgency, blood, or mucus in the stool, which may indicate a more serious underlying issue.

 3. Overfeeding